woahdae/simple_xlsx_reader/README.md

 ### Streaming

-SimpleXlsxReader is performant by default - If you use `rows.each {|row| ...}` it will stream the XLSX rows to your block without loading either the sheet XML or the row data into memory.*
+SimpleXlsxReader is performant by default - If you use `rows.[each/by_headers] {|row| ...}` it will stream the XLSX rows to your block without loading either the sheet XML or the row data into memory.*

-You can also chain `rows.each` with other Enumerable functions without triggering a slurp, and you have lots of ways to find and map headers while streaming.
+You can also chain `rows.each`/`rows.by_headers` with other Enumerable functions without triggering a slurp, and you have lots of ways to find and map headers while streaming.

 If you had an excel sheet representing this data: